-Though it didn't make much of a dent at the box office, It's a Wonderful Life found a whole new life on television-particularly when its copyright lapsed in 1974, making it available royalty-free to anyone who wanted to show it for the next 20 years.
-(Which would explain why it was on television all the time during the holiday season.)
-The free-for-all ended in 1994.
-9. THE ROCK THAT BROKE THE WINDOW OF THE GRANVILLE HOUSE WAS ALL REAL.
 Though Capra had a stuntman at the ready in order to shoot out the window of the Granville House in a scene that required Donna Reed to throw a rock through it, it was all a waste of money.
-"Mom threw the rock herself that broke the window in the Granville House," Owen says.
+"Mom threw the rock herself that broke the window in the Granville House," Mary Owen-daughter of Donna Reed-says.
 "On the first try."
+The bartender would rather be at the ballpark.